 Overactive bladder (OAB) facts

-- Overactive bladder is a syndrome (set of symptoms) that is thought to be due to sudden contractions of the muscle in the wall of the urinary bladder.
+- Overactive bladder is a syndrome (set of symptoms) that is thought to be due to sudden contractions of the muscle in the wall of the bladder.

 - Overactive bladder is not a normal part of aging, but the risk of developing OAB increases with age.

 - Many treatments are available for overactive bladder, including pelvic-muscle strengthening, behavioral therapies, medications, neuromodulation, and surgery.

 What is an overactive bladder?